Isidore the Laborer: Veneration

-Isidore was beatified in Rome on 2 May 1619 by Pope Paul V along with Saints Ignatius of Loyola, Francis Xavier, Teresa of Ávila and Philip Neri, on 12 March 1622.
+Isidore was beatified in Rome on 2 May 1619 by Pope Paul V, and then canonized along with Saints Ignatius of Loyola, Francis Xavier, Teresa of Ávila and Philip Neri, on 12 March 1622.
 The Bull of Beatification was published 12 March 1621 by Pope Gregory XV, The Bull of Canonization was published by Benedict XIII on 4 June 1725.

 In 1696, his relics were moved to the Royal Alcazar of Madrid to intervene on behalf of the health of Charles II of Spain.
 While there, the King's locksmith pulled a tooth from the body and gave it to the monarch, who slept with it under his pillow until his death.
 This was not the first, nor the last time his body was allegedly mutilated out of religious fervour.
 For example, it was reported one of the ladies in the court of Isabella I of Castile bit off one of his toes.

 In 1760, his body was brought to the Royal Palace of Madrid during the illness of Maria Amalia of Saxony.

 In 1769, Charles III of Spain had the remains of Saint Isidore and his wife Maria relocated to the San Isidro Church, Madrid.
 The sepulcher has nine locks and only the King of Spain has the master key.
 The opening of the sepulcher must be performed by the Archbishop of Madrid and authorized by the King himself.
-Consequently, it has not been opened since 1985.
+Consequently, it has not been opened since 2022.

 His feast day is celebrated on 15 May in the Catholic Church, and in the Philippine Independent Church.